Is Windows Defender security warning a scam?

 As the default browser for macOSX, Apple has made it really easy to manage extensions.
 Once you have Safari open, just follow these steps:

-- Click Safari > Preferences > Extensions.
+- Click Safari > Settings > Extensions.

 - In the left panel, choose any plugin you don’t recognize.